A Medical Home for Patients with Chronic Pain

 We envision a medical home for comprehensive pain management here.
 We will build relationships with family medicine, primary care and emergency room physicians, and other health care providers to educate them about pain management.
 We will reach out to patient support groups and advocacy organizations.

 And, we will eventually build a database of patient registries to facilitate future participation in clinical trials investigating new protocols for pain management.

-Dr. Jennifer Sayanlar: We are able to offer patients a variety of treatment options, including interventional procedures to alleviate their pain.
+Jennifer Sayanlar, DO: We are able to offer patients a variety of treatment options, including interventional procedures to alleviate their pain.
 At the center, I offer several different procedures, including spine injections, joint injections, nerve blocks, and trigger point injections for musculoskeletal pain.
 Also, we offer botulinum toxin injections for migraine headaches as well as cryotherapy ablation for knee pain.
 Patients are grateful to experience pain relief from these procedures and increase their activity and have improved quality of life as a result.